Richard Spencer is coming to town and Gainesville is nervous.

 Don’t roll your eyes too quickly.
 Prayer is not the only thing we do, but it better be one of the first things we do.
 Otherwise everything else we do is impotent.

-Pray for our city, it’s leadership, and law enforcement.
+Pray for God’s protection over our city, it’s leadership, and our law enforcement.
+They are laying their lives on the line right now.
 Pray for the kingdom of God to come in Gainesville as it is in heaven.
 Pray for the safety of the citizens in our city and our uninvited visitors.

 We are called to pray for our enemies.
 You and I both know that Richard Spencer is a hurting, broken and fearful person who has placed his hope in sin.
 We know it because we were once hurting, broken, fearful people who looked for life in sin.
 But with the grace of Jesus there is hope and power and freedom.
 We are now free to resist hate, even unto death.
 We know the King!
 Pray and intercede for the salvation of Richard Spencer and his followers.